chapel-lang/chapel/doc/rst/technotes/gpu.rst

-* ``CHPL_GPU_NO_CPU_MODE_WARNING`` - this variable is relevant when using the `CPU-as-Device mode`_ and if set, uses of :proc:`~GPU.assertOnGpu` and the ``@assertOnGpu`` attribute do not generate warnings at execution time.
+* ``CHPL_GPU_NO_CPU_MODE_WARNING`` - this variable is relevant when using the `CPU-as-Device mode`_ and if set, uses of the ``@assertOnGpu`` attribute do not generate warnings at execution time.
   Alternatively, this behavior can be enabled by passing ``--gpuNoCpuModeWarning`` to your application.
 For more information, see the `CPU-as-Device mode`_ section.

 Features
 --------------------